 What Are Common Mistakes to Avoid with a Juice Cleanse?

 When going on a juice cleanse, it’s easy to be overwhelmed by all the opinions offered by friends, family, and even the internet.
-There are some common misconceptions and confusion about juice cleanses, so it is important to recognize common mistakes that people make so you can avoid these potential pitfalls.
+There are some common misconceptions and confusion about juice diets, so it is important to recognize common mistakes that people make so you can avoid these potential pitfalls.

 1. No Pre-Cleanse

-If you want to do a juice cleanse, it is best to ease yourself into it.
+If you want to do a raw juice cleanse, it is best to ease yourself into it.
 If your diet is mostly processed foods and pre-packaged junk, it will be hard for you to immediately jump into a juice cleanse.
 Instead, spend anywhere from a few days up to a few weeks weaning yourself off of processed foods.

 If you already practice a fairly healthy diet, you may not need to pre-cleanse before a juice cleanse.